-I love a good grain salad in the summertime because I can prep a big batch and eat it straight from the fridge for lunch or dinner without worrying about re-heating it!
+I love a good quinoa salad in the summertime because I can prep a big batch at the beginning of the week and eat it straight from the fridge for lunch or dinner without worrying about re-heating or cooking!
 This rainbow quinoa salad is a longtime favorite inspired by a similar offering at JuiceLand.
-It’s packed with fresh, summer flavors and is just the right balance of light yet filling to keep you satiated without feeling stuffed and sluggish.
+It’s packed with colorful sweet peppers, herbs, pistachios, and dried apricot then topped with a creamy dairy-free tzatziki made with soaked cashews.

 I really love using mini sweet peppers here because they’re often sold in multicolored mixes and have great flavor but you can also use sweet bell peppers (red, yellow, or orange).
 Pistachios pair really well with the dried apricots and sweet peppers but can often be pricey.
 You can use an equal amount of sunflower seeds or pumpkin seeds instead.
 I prefer using either an English cucumber or Persian cucumbers for the tzatziki because they have the best flavor in my opinion and also have really small seeds but feel free to use any cucumber variety you like.
 I HIGHLY recommend fresh dill in the tzatziki but in a pinch, you can use 1 teaspoon dried dill.